-Traveling with Pets to Hawaii
+Traveling with Cats and Dogs to Hawaii

 Due to strong headwinds at various times of year, Alaska Airlines limits the number of pets accepted as checked baggage on flights to or from Hawaii.
 This restriction does not apply to pets accepted for travel in the cabin.